collocations.org

 He broke her heart.

-HEART + VERB
+heart + VERB

-jump, leap, lurch, miss/skip a beat
+jump, leap, lurch, miss a beat, skip a beat

-Her heart leapt with joy.
+Her heart leaped with joy.

 ache